Jul 1, 2024 • 12 min read

 Weight loss after pregnancy is not a sprint.
 You can realistically expect to lose the weight you gained during your pregnancy, but you should aim for a 6 to 12-month marathon.

-You already have a lot on your plate so, while weight loss is certainly possible, you can’t expect to lose weight safely and permanently within weeks of having your baby.
-Give it time and your patience will be paid off.
+You already have a lot on your plate, so while weight loss is certainly possible, you can’t expect to lose weight safely and permanently within weeks of having your baby.
+Give it time, and your patience will be paid off.

 Let’s start by looking at the expected postpartum weight loss timeline and why the weight is lost over time.
 You should expect to lose about 1.5 pounds per week on average in the first weeks after giving birth, but there are different reasons for the loss each week.

-Before we dive in, we wanted to note that we can help you find a postpartum nutritionist that can help you lose a safe amount of weight after giving birth.
+Before we dive in, we wanted to note that we can help you find a postpartum nutritionist who can help you lose a safe amount of weight after giving birth.
 Filter by insurance, visit type, and more to find your fit.

 Right after pregnancy